 - Laser vision correction is not known to be harmful to a foetus/ an unborn child.

-- Common side effects are dry eyes, light sensitivity, glare and halos during the first few weeks, but most of these side effects will subside over time.
+- Common side effects are dry eyes, light sensitivity, glare and halos during the initial weeks, but most of these side effects will subside over time.

-- Blindness could occur only if a serious complication such as infection or scarring occurs.
-But this is very rare as antibiotic eye drops are prescribed as a routine to prevent such infections or scarring from occurring.
+- Blindness could occur if a serious complication such as infection or scarring occurs.
+A situation like this is rare as antibiotic eye drops are prescribed as a routine to prevent such complications.

 This depends on whether you are doing the pre-LASIK assessment and surgery on the same day or if you are doing this on a separate day.